dev-priyanshuu/Gemini-Intelligence-Hub/README.md

   - Upload an image in JPG, JPEG, or PNG format.
   - The model can generate content based on both text and image inputs, providing comprehensive responses.
   - Uploaded images are displayed within the application for easy reference.

+- **Mental Health Chatbot**
+  - Engage in conversations with the chatbot in a user-friendly interface
+  - Each new message includes the previous messages to maintain context.
+  - Each question in the conversation history is highlighted for easy reference.
+  - The app maintains past messages without refreshing the entire screen.

 ## Requirements